CommE2E/comm/docs/dev_environment.md

 Flipper has a plugin system that allows teams to integrate additional debugging tools into Flipper.
 We currently only use one plugin, which is for monitoring Redux state.

 To install it, open Flipper and go to View → Manage Plugins.
-Type in "redux-debugger" and install the Flipper plugin with that name.
+Type in “redux-debugger” and install the Flipper plugin with that name.

 ## idb